 7. Understand the risk of contamination from chemicals.
 Flood water can be contaminated with chemicals that are stored on a construction site, and this puts the surrounding community at risk.
+The Contractor- assistance can be sought from NEMO as well as the DOI.
 8. If a flash flood warning is issued, evacuate the area.
 Flash floods can kill in an instant, so take these warnings seriously.
 Even construction equipment is not safe from flash floods.
 9. Flood water is not safe, hence, never wade in flood water on a construction site, because of the high risk of contamination, and the accumulation of debris which can cause injury.
 Wait until the water recedes or have it drained properly before entering the construction site to assess the damage.

-12.4 Operations Phase Mitigation
+11.4 Operations Phase Mitigation

 Impacts in the operations phase are generally similar to those for construction but are much less in scale.
-The NSDC is expected to develop a Maintenance Programme, with assistance from relevant government agencies and departments such as the Department of Infrastructure, for routine maintenance of the works.
-All costs should be integrated into NSDC's recurrent costs for maintenance.
+The NCA is expected to develop a Maintenance Programme, with assistance from relevant government agencies and departments such as the Department of Infrastructure, for routine maintenance of the works.
+All costs should be integrated into NCAs recurrent costs for maintenance.